Lenyn Sosa Preview, Player Props: White Sox vs. Padres

 Lenyn Sosa At The Plate

-- Sosa is hitting .190 with six doubles, five home runs and three walks.
+- Sosa is batting .190 with six doubles, five home runs and three walks.

-- In 10.2% of his games this year, he has hit a home run, and 3% of his trips to the plate.
+- He has homered in five games this season (10.2%), leaving the park in 3% of his plate appearances.

-- Sosa has an RBI in nine of 49 games this season, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- Sosa has driven in a run in nine games this season (18.4%), including three games with more than one RBI (6.1%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.